-Hightower brings a wealth of experience to the USATF presidency.
+Hightower brings a wealth of experience to her roles within track & field.
 In addition to serving as USATF’s Women’s Track & Field Committee Chair, she started her USATF Board service as a member of the Athletes Advisory Committee (ACC) and serving as AAC Secretary and AAC/USOC representative.

 Hightower, who was acting USATF Women’s Track & Field Chair at the time of her election to the presidency, serves on USATF’s International Relations Committee and chaired the 2007 CEO Evaluation Committee.
 The women’s team manager at the 2004 Olympic Games in Athens, Hightower was the U.S. team leader at the IAAF World Youth Championships in Morocco.
 She was the Chief of the Delegation for Team USA at the 2003 World Outdoor Championships in Paris, served as head team manager at the 1999 World Championships in Seville, Spain, and was an Assistant Manager for the 1996 Atlanta Olympic Games.

 A resident of Columbus, Ohio, in 2011 Hightower was appointed as president and chief executive officer of the Columbus Urban League (CUL), becoming the first woman to hold the position in the 93-year history of the league.
 At CUL, she is responsible for managing overall operations, maintaining a viable budget and sound fiscal policies, generating funding sources and implementing its long-term strategic plan.
 She previously served as vice president for institutional advancement for the Columbus College of Art & Design, where she completed a $12 million comprehensive campaign for scholarships and facility development.